gardatech/bugbane/README.md

 </details>

 ## bb-coverage
-Collects coverage of the tested application using the test cases, generated during fuzz testing.<br>
+Collects coverage of a tested app using the test cases, generated during fuzz testing.<br>

 Example usage:
 ```shell
 bb-coverage suite /fuzz
 ```
-As a result, coverage report files should appear under the /fuzz/coverage_report directory, with the /fuzz/coverage_report/index.html being the main page of the coverage report.<br>
+As a result, coverage report files appear under the /fuzz/coverage_report directory, with the /fuzz/coverage_report/index.html being the main page of the report.<br>
 **The tool does not work for the built-in Go fuzzer (go test).** This is due to the way the fuzzer works.

 <details>
 <summary>Details on how bb-coverage works</summary>

 For C/C++ apps the tool does the following:
-1. Runs the app under test on samples in a fuzzer's sync directory
+1. Runs an app under test on samples in the sync directory of a fuzzer
 2. Generates a coverage report

 For Go apps, the tool works differently: